hkspm-yp/Astro-e-calendar/README.md

 ```python
 eph = api.load('de405.bsp')
 ```
 Then the programme will download DE405 and compute the data based on that ephemeris.
-However, there should be no differences between DE405 and DE440 when dealing with such basic astronomical events.
+However, there should be no difference between DE405 and DE440 when dealing with such basic astronomical events.

 ## Meteor shower data